Sameer1103/NeuroNexus/README.md

 Trained models are tested on sample movie plot summaries to demonstrate their predictive capabilities.
 Input plot summaries are converted into feature vectors using the TF-IDF vectorizer.

 ### Results
 Accuracy scores and Classification Report are displayed in the notebook.
-The Support Vector Classifier (SVC) achieved the highest accuracy among all the tested models.
+The Logistic Regression Classifier achieved the highest accuracy among all the tested models.

 ### How to Use
 1. Open Genre_Classification.ipynb file in Jupyter Notebook.